Saturday, June 29, 2024

 ‘I can’t call Dad,’ Matt said.
 He was really shaking now.
 Jayden tried to concentrate on the road.
 Dark shapes of micro bats flittered across his windscreen.
 They crossed the other bridge that demarcated the town, a thwomp as the little Toyota crossed the bridge.

 ‘I really fucking love poaching’, his mother had told Jayden, on a night when they were alone on a river, sitting in a tinny with several metres of hidden net beneath them.
 Drowned corks and lead weights trained on subterfuge to the bottom.
 Jayden was ten years old and his Mum was training him, even then.
 ‘Look.
 Look around you!
-Everything is honest her,’ she whispered, her black curls blowing around her head, ‘You’re on Earth.
+Everything is honest here,’ she stage whispered, her black curls blowing around her head, ‘You’re on Earth.
 There’s no cure for that.
 That’s the playwright, you know the guy?’
 She began pulling up her illegal nets and piling them into the deck of the boat.
 Jayden could remember her sudden, angry brown hands moving as fish fell all over the checkerplate and her unmeshing fish into boxes.
 ‘There is no cure, son.
 We’re all fucked,’ she said.
 ‘Still, ain’t this moon alright?’

 ‘The moon’s coming up,’ Jayden said.